xmake-io/xmake-docs/guide/syntax_description.md

+# Syntax description

-xmake's project description file xmake.lua is based on the lua syntax, but in order to make the project build logic more convenient and concise, xmake encapsulates it, making writing xmake.lua not as cumbersome as some makefiles.
+Xmake's project description file `xmake.lua` is based on the lua syntax, but in order to make the project build logic more convenient and concise, Xmake encapsulates it, making writing `xmake.lua` not as cumbersome as some makefiles.

 Basically write a simple project build description, just three lines, for example: